Isaac-DeFrain/blog/posts/building-this-blog-01-humble-beginnings.md

 _Solution_:

 The script injection point was moved to immediately after the opening `<head>` tag, ensuring the base path variable is defined before any module scripts execute.
 This fix was applied to both `index.html` and `404.html` processing.
-The details of this debugging process are covered in [part 2 of this series](./building-this-blog-02-routing-for-github-pages-01.md).
+This debugging process is covered in detail in [part 2 of this series](./building-this-blog-02-routing-for-github-pages-01.md).

 #### Build-time processing for GitHub Pages